-One of the most important ways to educate in preparation for pandemics is through internet courses.
+One of the most important ways to educate in preparation for pandemics is through internet courses and websites.
+Like this one for example: https://domyhomework123.com/calculus which can provide you with some help for your academic success.
 In addition, they are a more cost-effective way to teach because it eliminates travel and overhead costs.
 For example, during the 2013 Ebola scare in the United States, several Open University of California courses were accessible online.

 Online education during a pandemic is a growing trend that allows people to be educated and learn efficiently.
 It is this concept that the author believes in when it comes to giving students the best resources to get educated on their respective subjects.
 The author urges all colleges and universities to offer this educational mode because it caters to the needs of most students.
 For many, it is an easier, less expensive option.